 Understanding the concept of schema as a depiction of cognitive architecture helps a teacher understand how misconceptions may arise and also how to combat them.

-Students arrive at learning experiences full of previous learning experiences, perceptions, memories and misunderstandings, as well as thousands of idiomatic associations that they didn’t realise they possessed until they were either explained or challenged.
+Students arrive at learning experiences full of previous learning experiences, perceptions, memories and misunderstandings, as well as thousands of idiomatic associations that they didn’t realize they possessed until they were either explained or challenged.

 Rosenshine gives us clear principles from which we can start our instructional journey and then go and explore further as teachers ourselves.